 Over 60% of small and medium-sized businesses have invested in a website, yet many fail to generate business value with it due to issues in design or functionality.

-For instance, as many as 70% of small business websites lack the most basic element of web design on their homepage – a call to action (CTA).
+For instance, as many as 70% of small business websites lack the most basic elements of web design on their homepage – a call to action (CTA).

 Most of these issues can be easily prevented with proper website planning and project management.